Luka Hodak

-Luka Hodak (born 10 June 2006) is a Croatian professional footballer who plays as a defender for Hajduk Split.
+Luka Hodak (born 10 June 2006) is a Croatian professional footballer who plays as a right-back for Croatian Football League club Hajduk Split.

 Club career

 Hodak joined the Hajduk Split youth system in 2015.
-He made his league debut for the senior team on 04 October 2025, aged 19, coming in for Fran Karačić in the 73rd minute of the 1–0 away win against HNK Vukovar 1991.
+He made his league debut for the senior team on 4 October 2025, aged 19, coming in for Fran Karačić in the 73rd minute of a 1–0 away win against Vukovar 1991.

 International career

-Hodak made his debut for Croatia national under-15 team on 05 May 2021, in a friendly match against Bulgaria, featuring in 3 matches in the age bracket overall.
+Hodak made his debut for Croatia national under-15 team on 5 May 2021, in a friendly match against Bulgaria, featuring in three matches in the age bracket overall.
 He would go on to amass 22 caps for the Croatia national under-19 team between 2023 and 2025.